a

 Connor Powers 153 mph 2014

-Realistically, to win the World Long Drive Championships, you need to be swinging in the mid-140s.
-The average champion is 146 mph based on 7 champions from 2009-2017.
+Realistically, to win the World Long Drive Championships, you have historically needed to be swinging in the mid-140s.
+The average champion was about 146 mph based on 7 champions from 2009-2017.

 A champion long driver would easily drive it 50 yards past a guy like Bubba Watson.
-In fact, this actually happened in Hawaii a few years ago ahead of the PGA TOUR event when Jamie Sadlowski hit drives at Kapalua in Maui against Bubba Watson, Dustin Johnson, and Robert Garrigus.
+In fact, this actually happened in Hawaii in 2011 ahead of the PGA TOUR event when Jamie Sadlowski hit drives at Kapalua in Maui against Bubba Watson, Dustin Johnson, and Robert Garrigus.
+It wasn’t even close.

 If memory serves, Carl Wolter won the 2011 World Championships in the high 130s.
 That year there were very strong tail winds and Carl presumably hit a better wind ball (usually higher and with more spin) than two other champions he beat head-to-head, Jamie Sadlowski and Joe Miller…both of whom have swung 150 mph in competition.